 January 14, 2021

-CCPA Lessons Learned in 2020 That Will Help Keep Your Company Out of Court
+CCPA Lessons to Keep You Out of Court

 In many ways, California is leading the country by providing consumers with substantial data privacy rights under the California Consumer Privacy Act (CCPA).
 But with this good news for consumers comes new business and systems requirements for companies as well as potential legal exposure.
 Since the law became effective on January 1, 2020, CCPA lawsuits have been rolling in at a brisk pace.
 We’re aware of at least 40, and there are probably many more that we haven’t heard of.